 At Jonathan Drew Electrical we are proud to work in the electrical industry and take our role within it very seriously.
 Our aim is to ensure that every installation that we carry out meets the current industry standards and is ultimately safe for the end user.
 Which you would think is the same goal for all trades people.
-However, there are many companies and individuals out there who are so focused on a pound note that they are happy to sign works off that do not meet the current safety standards, turn a blind eye or cut corners.
-‘What could go wrong eh?!’
+However, there are many companies and individuals out there who are so focused on a profit that they are happy to sign works off that do not meet the current safety standards, turn a blind eye or cut corners.
+‘What could go wrong eh?!’.
 Electricians have a responsibility to think about the safety of people, livestock, equipment and property.
-When things go wrong they lead to fires, damage, deaths and prison time.
+When things go wrong in an electrical system it can lead to fires, damage, deaths and prison time.

 ‘The sockets work, so it must be fine, right?’.
 ‘The last electrician said it was fine’